timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 091-NATIONAL ENERGY CONSERVATION POLICY/SUBCHAPTER VII-ENERGY SAVINGS PERFORMANCE CONTRACTS/SUBCHAPTER VII-ENERGY SAVINGS PERFORMANCE CONTRACTS.md

 * (F) PROMOTION OF CONTRACTS.—In carrying out this section, a Federal agency shall not—

-  * (i) establish a Federal agency policy that limits the maximum contract term under subparagraph (D) to a period shorter than 25 years; or
+  * (i) establish a Federal agency policy that limits the maximum contract term under subparagraph (D) to a period shorter than 25 years;

-  * (ii) limit the total amount of obligations under energy savings performance contracts or other private financing of energy savings measures.
+  * (ii) limit the total amount of obligations under energy savings performance contracts or other private financing of energy savings measures; or

+  * (iii) limit the recognition of operation and maintenance savings associated with systems modernized or replaced with the implementation of energy conservation measures, water conservation measures, or any combination of energy conservation measures and water conservation measures.

 * (G) MEASUREMENT AND VERIFICATION REQUIREMENTS FOR PRIVATE FINANCING.—